 12 Ways to Enjoy New Jersey’s National Parks

-On August 25, 2016, the National Park Service celebrated its 100th birthday of serving and preserving our nation’s most cherished natural spaces, historic sites, and recreation areas.
-Find your own way to celebrate this centennial event by exploring one of the National Park sites in New Jersey.
+Experience some of our nation’s most cherished natural spaces, historic sites, and recreation areas when you explore the many National Park sites in New Jersey.
 Here are 12 ideas to get you started:

 1. Hike along the New Jersey portion of the Appalachian National Scenic Trail, which stretches more than 2,180 miles from Georgia to Maine.

 2. Book a rafting tour through Delaware River Rafting & Canoeing, and float downriver at the Delaware Water Gap National Recreation Area.